FluidGroup/TextureBridging/Pods/TextureSwiftSupport/README.md

-# TextureSwiftSupport
+# TextureSwiftSupport - Gains up your productivity

-TextureSwiftSupport is a support library for [Texture](http://texturegroup.org/)<br>
+This is a library to gain **[Texture(AsyncDisplayKit)](http://texturegroup.org/)** more power in Swift.

-It helps writing the code in Texture with Swift's power.
+* Readable Layout DSL
+* Composable components

+And you might need to use [`TextureBridging`](https://github.com/TextureCommunity/TextureBridging) to integrate with AutoLayout world in your applications.

 ## Requirements

-Swiift 5.1+
+Swiift 5.3+

 ## The cases of usage in Production